MDK1192/Udacity_Blogpost/README.md

 # Project Motivation
 The motivation of this project is based on a Udacity-Nanodegree project.
-Task is to write a Blogpost on the results of a Datamining
+Task is to write a Blogpost on the results of a Datamining process.
+In my case I choose the Cross Industry Standart Process for Data Mining (CRISP-DM).
+Furthermore, I choose a Dataset which contains poll-data from Stackoverflow users form 2017.
+The general goal behind my analysis is to characterize the average user of Stackoverflow using most frequent observation of features that give insights to the persona.

 # Installations
 This project was initialized in a Jupyter Notebook using Python 3.
 Dependencies are implemented within the Notebook itself.